Bringing home a new puppy is such an exciting time, so it's very easy to overlook essential preparations during all that excitement!

 You can take some steps to help your puppy settle into his new home quickly, comfortably and without fuss, making his life and yours much easier!
 Learn how to prepare for your new puppy's arrival and discover practical tips and advice to help your Cocker Spaniel feel at home.

-Here are a few links to each section, with a brief explanation of what's covered.
+Here are a few links to each section, briefly explaining what's covered.
 Enjoy!

-If you've not yet brought your little bundle home, here are some things you can do in preparation for the big day!
+If you've not yet brought your tiny fur bundle home, here are some things you can do in preparation for the big day!

-Preparing for bringing your new puppy home is essential if you are to help your new puppy settle in and manage without his mother and littermates.
+Preparing for bringing your new puppy home is essential to help your new puppy settle in and manage without his mother and littermates.

 No matter how hard you try, a couple of last-minute things will always be forgotten in the excitement of bringing a new puppy home.